olir/Frankenstein/README.md

 I have uploaded some samples to vimeo: <a href="https://vimeo.com/user68089135"><img src="doc/vimeo.png"/></a>

 ## Status
-For current status see [Release Notes](https://github.com/olir/Frankenstein/blob/master/RELEASE-NOTES.md) Latest Release: 0.1: Windows only (Developed/Tested on a Windows 10 64bit.)
+For current or full status see [Release Notes](https://github.com/olir/Frankenstein/blob/master/RELEASE-NOTES.md).

+Latest Release: 0.1 - Windows only (Developed/Tested on a Windows 10 64bit)

 Install Pre-Requisites first (see below), then you have 3 options to start it:
 A) Jar execution: Download and execute the jar file from the release (see section below)